 Clean Water Outflow

-The final treated water is of high quality and can be safely reused for various purposes, such as for flushing toilets, irrigation in agriculture, landscaping in parks and gardens, cooling in industrial processes, and more.
+The final treated water is of high quality.
+It can be safely reused for various purposes, such as for flushing toilets, irrigation in agriculture, landscaping in parks and gardens, cooling in industrial processes, and more.
 This reduces the demand for freshwater providing water security.